-Hannah Rose is a singer and songwriter based in East Texas.
+Hannah Rose is a singer and songwriter based in Dallas, Texas.

 She has traveled all over the world and taken the opportunity to play and write with awesome musicians in Portland and in West Africa.
 Living and working with these musicians taught a lot about music as a way of life.
 It’s a pretty good way.